MiniMinerX/bevy_gaussian_oxr_simple/README.md

 CARGO_FEATURE_PURE=1 x run --release --device adb:***
 ```

+This simple gaussian example runs on windows pcvr and on Quest 3 native.
+It uses a small gaussian splat.
+Larger splats are laggy on native but should be able to be run smoothly with some fixes.

+Pcvr performance depends on a user by user basis.

+Use using x doctor on windows, these installs are required:
+- clang/llvm toolchain
+    - clang, clang++,
+    -llvm-...
+    -lld...
+- rust
+    - rustup
+    - cargo
+- android
+    - adb
+    - javac
+    - java
+    - kotlin
+    - gradle
+- ios (not required for quest 3 native (android))
+    - (but could be useful for a mac pcvr app)
+- linux (not required for quest 3 native (android))
+    - (but could be useful for a linux_pcvr app)
+    - mksquashfs

 KNOWN BUGS

 When using x build to send the app to the quest, embedded assets
 kind of works.
 It will only send over the files in the assets folder, not in any subfolders of the assets folder.

+IE: keep all files in the root of the assets folder for now until some wonderful soul fixes this bug.
+Also, and explanation of how to access quest 3 file system to put splats to hotload would be good too.
+Right now they have to be embedded into the exe, which requires a recompile for every new splat.